melaniewalsh/Intro-Cultural-Analytics/README.md

 Custom CSS styling can be found in [`/book/_static/custom.css`](https://github.com/melaniewalsh/Intro-Cultural-Analytics/blob/master/book/_static/custom.css) (it's a bit messy at the moment, sorry)

-# How to Build and Publish Jupyter Book with GitHub Pages

-- Run `jupyter-book build /book` or `jb build /book`, where `/book` is the directory with your Jupyter notebook files

-A fully-rendered HTML version of the book will be built in `/book/_build/html/`.
-You can push these HTML files to a GitHub pages website by pushing them to the `gh-pages` branch of a GitHub repository.

-One easy way to push to the `gh-pages` branch is to [install `gh-import`](https://jupyterbook.org/publish/gh-pages.html#push-your-book-to-a-branch-hosted-by-github-pages).

-- Run `ghp-import -n -p -f book/_build/html`

 # Learn More About Jupyter Book

 You can learn more about Jupyter Book by exploring the documentation: https://jupyterbook.org/intro.html